sheron184/sheron184/README.md

-# I am a self-taught full stack developer 👨‍💻
+# I am a self-taught engineer 👨‍💻

-I have a huge Passione for programming and technologies.
+> I like to think myself as an engineer not as a specific tech realted developer.
+> I like to learn anything and build whatever that gets the job done.
+> My mantra is be an engineer not a frameworker!

 ## My primary skills  🚀